Killing Floor (song): Led Zeppelin version

 In December 1972, Arc Music, owner of the publishing rights to Howlin' Wolf's songs, sued Led Zeppelin for copyright infringement on "The Lemon Song".
 The parties settled out of court.
 Though the amount was not disclosed, Howlin' Wolf received a check for US$45,123 from Arc Music immediately following the suit, and subsequent releases included a co-songwriter credit for him.

 "The Lemon Song" was performed live on Led Zeppelin's first three concert tours of the United States (on the first tour as "Killing Floor"), before being dropped from their live set in late 1969.
 However, the 'squeeze my lemon' sequence continued to be inserted into the "Whole Lotta Love" medley and ad-libbed elsewhere.

 Jimmy Page performed this song on his tour with the Black Crowes in 1999.
 A version of "The Lemon Song" performed by Page and the Black Crowes can be found on the album Live at the Greek.

+Appraising Led Zeppelin's recording in 2002, Chuck Klosterman of Spin said the song "pulls Moby's break-beats-and-field-recordings trick 30 years early (no Pro Tools, so John Bonham just belts Robert Plant in the 'nads till the juice runs down his leg)."